 Did you know that dry ice resembles water ice or snow, although it is not made with a liquid?

 And that is because dry ice is the frozen form of carbon dioxide, and it is exceptionally cold.
 In fact, dry ice is so cold that it is able to cause severe frost-bite-like burns, which is exactly why it should never be touched with the naked hand.
-But what separates dry ice from normal ice is that when it breaks down, it doesn’t turn into liquid – rather, it returns to a gas form and evaporates, while it also has a unique appearance.
+But what separates dry ice from normal ice is that when it breaks down, it doesn’t turn into a liquid – rather, it returns to a gas form and evaporates, while it also has a unique appearance.
 You can tell the difference between dry ice and water-based ice by looking at it: frozen CO2 gives off a characteristic mist as it evaporates.

-But CO2 is not the only gas that takes on an exceptional frozen quality.
+But CO2 is not the only gas that takes on exceptional frozen quality.
 The other gas that can be used to keep things cool is liquid nitrogen, although trying to handle liquid nitrogen makes the task of keeping things cold almost impossible.
 It’s messy and can be dangerous.
 Dry ice is the simplest and easiest way to keep things cold.

 The history of dry ice goes back to 1835 when the records of a French inventor make the first mention of dry ice.
 But the discovery of dry ice was never patented.
 The first successful commercial endeavour with dry ice belongs to an American, Thomas B. Slate, and the substance received its name from the company that first sold it.